 8) Make it easy to subscribe

-Email campaigns are proven to drive donations; the percentage of donors motivated to give online because they received an inspiring email has jumped up drastically in the last few years!
+Email campaigns have proven to drive donations, the percentage of donors motivated to give online because they received an inspiring email has increased drastically in the last few years!
 Place an email subscription field in a prominent place on your website to encourage people to sign up.
-Your previous donors will enjoy seeing how their money is making an impact and potential donors can be persuaded to support your cause!
+Your previous donors will enjoy seeing how their money is making an impact and more importantly you can use content to nurture potential donors into supporting your cause!